-For annual examination schedules with examination dates and application deadlines, refer to the university's Standardized Testing and Prior Learning Assessment Brochure.
+For a listing of course options, annual examination schedules with examination dates and application deadlines, refer to the university's Standardized Testing and Prior Learning Assessment Brochure.
 This brochure may be obtained from Student Academic & Financial Services.

 In all cases, the academic department determines policy as it relates to the testing options for each course in the department.
 Several options may be available to students, and it is recommended that students seek the advice of an academic counselor.